Key Takeaways

 With the cheapest rates on average for New Mexico small businesses and flexible coverage options, The Hartford ranks second overall for general liability insurance.
 Professional and office-based industries see the biggest savings: businesses in health care, education and financial services all see double-digit savings ranging from 23% to 32%.

 Coverage is also a strength, with limits reaching $2 million per occurrence and $4 million aggregate, and an endorsement menu that includes cyber liability, employment practices liability and professional liability as add-ons.
-Policy management and claims handling get positive reviews for responsive phone support, flexible billing and fair settlements, though its buying process ranks lower because quotes typically require agent involvement rather than instant online access.
+Policy management and claims handling get positive reviews for responsive phone support, flexible billing and fair settlements, though its buying process ranks lower because quotes usually require agent involvement rather than instant online access.

 Where The Hartford performs best:

-• Healthcare, education or financial services
+• Health care, education or financial services

 • Growing teams with 10 to 49 employees